 Click to Skip Ahead

-There are so many popular dog breeds today that it can be hard to determine the best dog for your family.
-With that being said, the Beagle is one of the most sought-after and popular dogs in America.
+There are so many popular breeds today that it can be hard to determine the best dog for your family.
+That said, the Beagle is one of the most sought-after and popular dogs in America.

-In fact, Beagles are the sixth most popular dog in the country.
-However, if you are interested in the recent craze of miniature dogs, you might wonder how you can combine your love for the Beagle with your passion for mini dogs.
+In fact, Beagles are the eighth most popular breed in the country.1 However, if you are interested in the recent fad of miniature dogs, you might wonder how you can combine this passion with your love for the Beagle.

 That’s where the Pocket Beagle comes in.
-If you’ve decided you want a Pocket Beagle but aren’t sure of the differences between the two dogs, we have you covered.
-We’ll examine the adorable dogs and discuss the differences between the two.
+If you’ve decided you want a Beagle but aren’t sure of the differences between the two dogs, we have you covered.
+We examine these adorable pups and discuss the differences between the two.

-As you’ve probably already assumed, there are differences in appearance between the Beagle and the Pocket Beagle, besides their size.
+As you’ve probably already assumed, there are other differences in appearance between the Beagle and the Pocket Beagle besides their size.

 - 15 inches average size